CribberSix/QuickTimer/README.md

 Both can be used without any parameters, although you should pass at least a description to `take_time("Finished_x!")` to add some context to your measurements.

-You can either make use of the default output method (`print` to the console) or you can pass a custom function: for instance to pass the messages to a logger.
+You can either make use of the default output method (`print` to the console) or you can pass a custom function: for instance to pass the messages to a `logger`.

 ### Using the default output method (print)